Lqob7/Lqob7/README.md

-- 👋 Hi, I’m @Lqob7
+- 👋 Hi, I’m Leslie
-- 👀 I’m interested in video games
+- 👀 I’m interested in video games and game design
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning software engineering, designing game
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any video game projects
 - 📫 How to reach me dc Lqob7#0297

 <!---